 - Participate in public forums such as the ACLU of Ohio, Towards Employment, and All Voting is Local’s upcoming Voting Rights Tele-Townhall.

-- Hold your lawmakers accountable while also thoroughly vetting candidates through resources such as our Candidate Questionnaire Form – and remember, most, if not all, of these issues intersect and affect voting in one capacity or another.
+- Hold your lawmakers accountable while also thoroughly vetting candidates through resources such as our Candidate Questionnaire – and remember, most, if not all, of these issues intersect and impact voting in one capacity or another.

 - Spread the word on resources such as the ACLU of Ohio’s webinars on voting rights for people with disabilities and people with criminal convictions and our Vote Center, which serves an all-comprehensive guide on how to vote in Ohio.